45 Fall Activities to Add to Your Bucket List

 Pick up new school supplies

-If you have school-aged children, then you have the perfect excuse to buy fresh packs of pencils and crisp notebooks.
-Be sure to pick up these school essentials people forget to buy.
+If you have school-aged children, then you have the perfect excuse to buy fresh packs of pencils, crisp notebooks and other back-to-school supplies.
 Don’t have kids at home?
 Everything is on sale, so now is the time to stock up on office supplies and perhaps a few fun nostalgic items.
-Get a new journal and some gel pens, decorate your work binder with stickers, buy a few smelly erasers, or pick out a new lunch box.
+Get a new journal and some gel pens, decorate your work binder with stickers, buy a few smelly erasers or pick out a new lunch box.

 MediaNews Group/Reading Eagle via Getty Images/Getty Images